One-punch24/my_onepunch/English/Tofel records.md

-With the fierce competition for jobs
+TPO

+With the accelerating of science and technology, we are witnessing and experiencing vast and radical changes in each a